 If you are an ALSC member and are interested in joining our team of Regular Bloggers, please visit our ALSC Blog Policy page and submit an Interest Form.

 ALSC Blog Manager

-Mary R. Voors, the ALSC Blog Manager.
+Mary R. Voors is the ALSC Blog Manager.
 She loves reading picture books, early chapter books, YA fiction & nonfiction, and the occasional book written for adults.
-Mary has served on a variety of ALSC committees including the Newbery committee, the ALSC International Relations committee, the Great Web Sites committee (chair), the BWI Summer Reading Program Grant committee, the Notable Children’s Books committee, the Intellectual Freedom committee and is currently serving on the ALSC Board of Directors.
-Mary loves offering an annual Mock Newbery discussion – check out titles being considered for the Mock discussion on her Library’s Mock Newbery Pinterest Board.
+Mary has served on a variety of ALSC committees including the Newbery committee, the ALSC International Relations committee, the Great Web Sites committee (chair), the BWI Summer Reading Program Grant committee, the Notable Children’s Books committee, the Intellectual Freedom committee, the ALSC Board of Directors, and the Oral History committee. <Photo courtesy of Mary Voors>

 The AASL/ALSC/YALSA Interdivisional Committee on School-Public Library Cooperation is comprised of members from all three ALA youth divisions, with divisional oversight shifting each year.
 Working in conjunction with the AASL, ALSC, and YALSA presidents, the chairperson helps committee members design and deliver projects that facilitate effective collaborations between library staff members serving youth in both school and public libraries.
 Ultimately, the committee’s goal is to help collective youth division membership build positive relationships that improve outcomes for kids and teens.